anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current LDevID certificate is used instead of the IDevID certificate to verify the wrapping signature of the PKCS#10 request (see also {{tper}}).

+### Response Artifact: Enroll-Response (Enroll-Resp)

+Identifical to the Enroll-Resp artifact defined in {{er-artifact}}.
+The Registrar-Agent MUST NOT modify Enroll-Resp received from the domain CA.

 ## Request CA Certificates {#req_cacerts}